This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need CAPD if your kidneys are not working well, or if they have stopped working.
 Your kidneys remove wastes and extra fluid from your blood and leave your body through your urine.
 When your kidneys are damaged, they cannot remove wastes properly.
 This can cause serious problems in your body.
 You may need CAPD if you have acute (short-term) or chronic (long-term) kidney failure.
 During acute kidney failure, you may only need CAPD until your kidneys get better.
 If you have chronic kidney failure, you will need to have dialysis exchanges for the rest of your life.

 How is a CAPD catheter put in?

 A procedure will be done to place the catheter.
 Medicine will be given to make you relax and decrease pain.
-Your caregiver will make an incision below or beside your belly button, or just below your ribs.
+Your healthcare provider will make an incision below or beside your belly button, or just below your ribs.
 He will cut through your muscle and tissue to make a hole where the catheter will be placed.
 A catheter will be pushed into your abdomen through this hole.
 The end of the catheter may be placed just under your skin for 3 to 5 weeks.
-Your caregiver will put some liquid through the catheter to check that it works well.
+Your healthcare provider will put some liquid through the catheter to check that it works well.
 He may also put blood thinner medicine in it to help prevent your catheter from getting clogged.
 The catheter will be held in place with stitches, and the area covered with bandages.

 How are CAPD exchanges done?